VanitaDhanagar/btp-setup-automator/usecases/released/discoverycenter/3638-kyma-multitenant/README.md

 ./btpsa -parameterfile 'https://raw.githubusercontent.com/VanitaDhanagar/btp-setup-automator/main/usecases/released/discoverycenter/3638-kyma-multitenant/parameters.json' -globalaccount '93951304-9109-44bc-ac3f-53c3ac8b309b' -myemail 'sap-cf-e2etests@sap.com' -mypassword 'Initial234!'
 ```

-> Note: Before the deployment starts you can choose between two options (Mission-start and Mission-end).Please choose the Mission-end option and further for pop-up Login to kyma with user(sap-cf-e2etests@sap.com) and pass

 The btp-setup-automator script will now prepare your SAP BTP account to cover the discovery center mission.
 You can have a look at the [usecase.json](https://github.com/VanitaDhanagar/btp-setup-automator/blob/main/usecases/released/discoverycenter/3638-kyma-multitenant/usecase.json) and [parameters.json](https://github.com/VanitaDhanagar/btp-setup-automator/blob/main/usecases/released/discoverycenter/3638-kyma-multitenant/parameters.json) for more details about the used services and configuration parameters (e.g. DB Password for SAP HANA Cloud).

 6. On successfull creation subaccounts from btp-setup-automator ,download the kubeconfig file from "kyma-base-mission-automation" subaccount and upload it to jenkins crendetial id "kubeconfigkymabase"